MirelaGTulbure/gaec-lab/content/post/24-01-08-varun-first/index.md

   preview_only: false
 ---

-PhD Candidate, Varun Tiwari's first PhD paper has been published in the Journal of Environmental Management
+PhD Candidate Varun Tiwari's first PhD paper has been published in the Journal of Environmental Management

 <!--more-->